 The 1-to-4 Rule defines the margin discipline required in the RaaS era: for every $1 of AI infrastructure and compute spend, a vendor must capture at least $4 of Resolution Value to maintain the 75% gross margins that institutional investors require.

 Seat-based pricing cannot satisfy this discipline as headcount declines.
 Consider a hypothetical mid-size enterprise managing global trade compliance across 130 applications, a figure consistent with documented SaaS stack sizes for firms of this scale.
 That firm currently pays $2 million annually for 500 seats.
 As they deploy AI agents to handle Atomic Resolutions autonomously, their active seat count compresses materially.
 Under seat-based pricing, the vendor’s revenue compresses proportionally.
-Under a RaaS model priced per Verified Compliance Resolution, the vendor captures the value of work performed rather than the count of people logged in, and the margin structure remains intact.
+Under a RaaS model priced per verified compliance resolution, the vendor captures the value of work performed rather than the count of people logged in, and the margin structure remains intact.

 The vendors who survive this transition are not the ones with the deepest regulatory moats.
 They are the ones who reprice before compression forces their hand.

-The Architecture Requirement
+The Architecture Requirement Thoma Bravo’s Thesis Skips

 Repricing alone is insufficient.
 To deliver and bill for Atomic Resolutions, a vendor needs a unified, graph-structured data backbone capable of giving AI agents accurate, context-aware access to the full institutional logic of a customer’s environment.
 This is the High-Fidelity Repository, and it is the technical precondition for any credible RaaS pricing model.

 Without it, a vendor is not selling resolutions.
 They are selling a slightly faster version of the same access model, now with AI features bolted on and margin compression accelerating.
+The mission-critical moat protects the platform from being ripped out.
+It does not protect the revenue from being renegotiated downward by a procurement team whose CFO has a ghost seat audit and a mandate to reduce software spend proportionally to headcount.

-The Prescription
+Prescription

 Thoma Bravo’s portfolio companies should be running their ARR Risk Heat Map now.
 Any revenue line tied to mission-critical workflows that still prices by the seat is exposed to significant contraction at the next renewal cycle, not because the software becomes less essential, but because the headcount operating it continues to decline.